zac-franklin/roonr-blog/src/content/violin-blog/day-95/index.md

 +++

 # Leaving For The Last Time
 The pain I feel between my pinky and ring finger on my left hand!
-To have the forth finger strethed and the first finger stretched back half the time, ouch.
-My fingers also just felt locked up being this stretched out and when I would realse my forth finger it would just like pop back to my hand and just be stuck there.
+To have the fourth finger stretched and the first finger stretched back half the time, ouch.
+My fingers also just felt locked up being stretched out and when I would release my fourth finger it would just pop back to my hand and just be stuck there.
 Another good piece for practicing.